touseefiqbal845/djangorestframwork-DH-APIS/README.md

-# Doctor Hunt Project - Java & Groovy API
+# Doctor Hunt Project - DJANGO REST FRAMEWORK

 This project integrates **Java** and **Groovy** to develop the **Doctor Hunt Project APIs**, a system where patients can make appointments with doctors, maintain medical records, and receive diagnosis offers.
 It includes features like user authentication, doctor management, and appointment scheduling.